-UPDATED 6/1/2020: Please note that under the terms of the State Health Officer Dr. Jimmy Guidry's Emergency Order, all UV tanning facilities may operate under Phase One restrictions to provide "contactless" tanning.
+UPDATED 9/15/2020: Please note that under the terms of the State Health Officer Dr. Jimmy Guidry's Emergency Order, all UV tanning facilities may operate under Phase Three restrictions to provide "contactless" tanning.
 The order may be found here.
+The major change has been to allow operation at 75% of the facility's rated capacity.
+Additional specific information about tanning salon protocols from the Opensafely website may be found here.
 Contact your regional sanitarian for additional information on reopening protocols.

 Note that no scientific authority has recommended the use of ultraviolet light in any form to treat or prevent the COVID-19 illness.
 See this statement from the American Academy of Dermatology.

 Indoor tanning using ultraviolet sunlamp-based equipment has been a popular activity since the 1970's, but it has only been subject to regulation in the state of Louisiana since 1990.
 Louisiana is one of 24 states in the U.S. that currently regulate UV tanning, and it is one of only five that mandate classroom training for UV tanning equipment operators.

 Because the FDA classifies UV tanning equipment as belonging to the group of Class II medical devices and medical devices are under the regulatory authority of the Food and Drug Unit in the state of Louisiana, FDU personnel are responsible for regulatory oversight of recreational (non-medical) UV tanning equipment operators in Louisiana, under the auspices of the Tanning Facility Regulation Act of 1990 (LSA R.S. §2701 et seq. and departmental regulations promulgated thereunder).